jkalter11/MLG-Soundboard-1/README.md

+# This is an old project
+I haven't made any changes to this in 2 years.
+For any new projects I make, check [here](https://github.com/tomharristech) or [tomharris.tech](https://www.tomharris.tech).

 # MLG Soundboard
 MLG Soundboard is a Python-based soundboard that uses the `winsound` module to play sounds from the console.
-It has a growing library of sound effects and is here for you to enjoy.

 # How it works
 Using the `winsound` module, sounds are played directly from the Python shell.
 No IDLE required.
 Sounds are in the .wav format.